ihkk/mojidict-to-quizlet/readme.md

     ![New Study Set in Quizlet](./images/img2.png)

-5. Paste in all the outputs from the script, and enter `|` for "Between term and definition".
+5. Paste in all the outputs from the script (copy will be done automatically), and enter `|` for "Between term and definition".

     ![Import to Quizlet](./images/img3.png)